December 10, 2021

 You can also build a video conferencing app like Zoom with 100ms Flutter SDK.

-By the end of this blog, this is how your app will look & feel like:
+By the end of this blog, this is how your app will look & feel:

 However, before proceeding, make sure that you have the following requirements: